I Am the Best: Reception

-The music video attracted over two million views in the two days after its release and four million views by July 1, considered impressive for a Korean act at the time.
+The music video attracted two million views in two days after its release.
 It was one of YouTube's top 10 trending videos in several territories worldwide, including France, Hong Kong, Sweden, Taiwan, and Mexico.
 The video garnered positive reviews from commentators; in March 2012, Tom Breihan of Stereogum ranked it number one on their list of 20 Best K-pop Videos, writing that "the song is ridiculously catchy and propulsive, and everything about the video – the editing, the choreography, the sheer volume of what-the-fuck imagery – works to support it", and opined "it's the greatest music video ever made".
 In Billboard's article "Top 5 Must-See Music Videos From the K-Pop Phenoms" marking the group's fifth anniversary, Jeff Benjamin commented that "throughout all the looks, styles and sound, none seem to define 2NE1 as much as 'I Am the Best.'"
 In 2019, Hyperallergic editor So Yun Um noted the video's use of "elegant minimalism to speak volumes," adding that the video's extensive wardrobe and "sparse, high-contrast black and white convey grandeur, class, and charisma — 2NE1’s indelible presence."
 The video exceeded 100 million total YouTube views on October 6, 2014, and made 2NE1 one of the few K-pop groups to have accomplished the feat.

-In September 2021, the video surpassed 300 million views, becoming the first by a female Korean artist released in the first half of the 2010s decade to have achieved the milestone.
+Accolades

+On South Korean music programs, "I Am the Best" received first-place trophies on the July 17 broadcast of Inkigayo and on the August 5, 2011, broadcast of Music Bank.
+The song's success led it to be nominated for various awards at domestic award shows; at the 2011 Mnet Asian Music Awards held in Singapore, "I Am the Best" was named the Song of the Year and made 2NE1 the first group to win the award twice, following their win for "I Don't Care" in 2009.
+It also received nominations for Best Dance Performance – Female Group at the ceremony and Song of the Year at the 2011 Melon Music Awards.
+It was awarded at the YouTube K-pop Awards held at Google Korea for being one of the top three most popular music videos in South Korea during 2011.

+At the 9th Korean Music Awards in February 2012, "I Am the Best" was nominated for Song of the Year and Best Dance & Electronic Song, winning the latter prize.
+It received the Best New Artist Video award at the 2012 MTV Video Music Awards Japan held in Chiba, winning against artists such as Kyary Pamyu Pamyu and LMFAO.
+It was also nominated for 50 Best Works of 2011 at the Space Shower Music Awards in Japan.